Skip to content

 • Blurry vision

-Psychotic reactions such as hallucinations, paranoid delusions, and extreme agitation could occur in alcohol abusers with small amounts of disulfiram in their bloodstream.
+Psychotic reactions such as hallucinations, paranoid delusions, and extreme agitation could occur in abusers with small amounts of disulfiram in their bloodstream.

 Excess amounts of propylene glycol in the body could cause: